log-ox/log-ox.github.io/index.md

 * Meet-up on November 25 and 26, 2024.
 * The event is **free** 🤑 to attend.
-* Hosted by the University of Oxford.
+* Hosted by the Lady Margaret Hall, University of Oxford.

 <!--